UBC-LFS/ta-application-system/README.md

 # TA Application System

-This project is a web-based TA hiring process system.
+This project is a web-based TA hiring process system, and running on Django and Apache with PostgreSQL.

 Wiki: https://github.com/UBC-LFS/ta-application-system/wiki